 Address the following in two pages:

-- How the course will engage with at least two of the three areas of the study of culture, mind/brain, and human development
+How the course will engage with at least two of the three areas of the study of culture, mind/brain, and human growth and development.

-Non-stipend expenses may not exceed $1,000; allowable budget items include:
+Expenses may not exceed $500; allowable budget items include:

-The CBD steering committee (Jane Couperus, Cynthia Gill, Laura Sizer, and Pamela Stone) will review proposals according to the above guidelines.
-Preference will be given to those proposing courses that could be taught again in the future; balance and focus within the CBD Program will also be considered.
+The CBD steering committee (Daniel Altshuler, Jane Couperus, Cynthia Gill, Laura Sizer, Lise Sanders) will review proposals according to the above guidelines.
+Preference will be given to those proposing courses that could be taught again in the future; balance and focus within the CBD program will also be considered.

-If you have questions, or to discuss whether your proposed course meets the CBD guidelines, please contact CBD program director Pamela Stone.
+If you have questions, or to discuss whether your proposed course meets the CBD guidelines, please contact CBD program director Amy Dryansky.